Last Updated on May 27, 2022 by Obaro Alidou K.

 Bluehost is one of the most popular website hosting companies around there.
-After I published its brutally honest review last time, many of you asked how it compares to FastComet.
-And, here is the answer: an in-depth comparison between Bluehost and FastComet.
+Last time I published its brutally honest review last time, many of you asked how it compares to FastComet.
+And here is the answer: an in-depth comparison between Bluehost and FastComet.

 #1.
 Hosting Infrastructure & Server Location

-FastComet instead, is a game changer within the hosting industry.
+FastComet, instead, is a game changer within the hosting industry.
 In fact, it is not your typical hosting provider.
-They have built a reliable cloud platform with Global reach that stands on 10 datacenter server locations.
+They have built a reliable cloud platform with Global reach that stands at 10 datacenter server locations.

 With FastComet, you deliver content to your website visitors faster by choosing from one of the 10 Server Locations strategically spread throughout the USA, Europe, Asia-Pacific, and South Asia (Chicago, IL, USA, Dallas, TX, USA, Newark, NJ, USA, Toronto, ON, Canada, London, UK, Europe, Frankfurt, DE, Europe, Amsterdam, NL, Europe, Tokyo, JP, Asia, Singapore, SG, Asia-Paciﬁc, and Mumbai, MH, India).

-This ensures that there is always a server closed to your audience/clients’ location and there is minimum latency, reducing critical load time.
+This ensures that there is always a server close to your audience/client’s location and there is minimal latency, reducing critical load time.

 #2.
 Server Technology

-Additionally, the server resources such as RAM is not only shared by hundreds of clients but also, it has to be added physically (fluff).
-So in case, there is abundant traffic spike on some client’s websites, the entire machine could begin lagging and the redundancy greatly reduced.
+Additionally, the server resources such as RAM are not only shared by hundreds of clients but also, it has to be added physically (fluff).
+So in case there is abundant traffic spike on some client’s websites, the entire machine could begin lagging and the redundancy greatly reduced.

 The worst with this system is that a single client’s account can make the entire server go down affecting by that way the others.
 This is known as “bad neighborhood”.